DavesCodeMusings/CloudPi/docs/install-ldap.md

 >The _search_ user is there for applications that need an account to do user and group lookups in the LDAP directory during authentication.
 Normal users will not log in with _search_.

 ## Enabling Secure LDAP with a Certificate
-**You will need a separate certificate issued just for OpenLDAP.
+**_You will need a separate certificate issued just for OpenLDAP.
 You cannot use a certificate with multiple SANs for OpenLDAP.
-It will fail with a mysterious error code 80.**
+It will fail with a mysterious error code 80._**

-There are a couple of steps to enabling encrypted communication with the OpenLDAP server.
-There are two Ansible playbooks to help you.
+There are a couple of steps to enabling encrypted communication with the OpenLDAP server and there are two Ansible playbooks to help you.

 The first playbook, [issue-ldap-certificate.yml](https://github.com/DavesCodeMusings/CloudPi/blob/main/ssl/issue-ldap-certificate.yml) will create the certificate and place it in the `/etc/ldap/tls` directory, along with the `.key` file, and the intermediate and root certificates generated when you built your [self-hosted certificate authority](https://github.com/DavesCodeMusings/CloudPi/blob/main/ssl/configure-certificate-authority.yml).

 The second playbook, [configure-ldap-secure.yml](https://github.com/DavesCodeMusings/CloudPi/blob/main/configure-ldap-secure.yml), takes care of adding the certificate and key to OpenLDAP's configuration.

 These two steps are enough for LDAP/STARTTLS over port 389.
 If you want to also enable secure LDAP on port 636, refer to the [Debian OpenLDAP Setup Topic](https://wiki.debian.org/LDAP/OpenLDAPSetup#Enabling_LDAPS_on_port_636)

+>If you are using LDAP Admin, be sure to check the _TLS_ box in the properties of the connection to enable secure communication.

 ## Setting User Passwords
 LDAP accounts and passwords are not the synchronized with Linux's `/etc/passwd`.
 They are configured separately.
 OpenLDAP offers command-line tools to change passwords, but it's usually easier to use a tool like LDAP Admin.
 You will have to set passwords for users before they can log into any applications with LDAP credentials.